Single-day rise of 1,549 fresh COVID-19 cases, 31 fatalities in India | Health

 The last 24 hours saw a total of 3,84,499 COVID-19 tests being conducted.
 India has so far conducted over 78.30 crore cumulative tests.

-The number of people who have recuperated from the disease surged to 4,24,67,774, while the case fatality rate was recorded at 1.20 percent.
+The number of people who have recuperated from the disease in the country surged to 4,24,67,774, while the case fatality rate was recorded at 1.20 percent.
 The cumulative doses administered in the country so far under the nationwide COVID-19 vaccination drive have exceeded 181.24 crores.
 India's COVID-19 tally had crossed the 20 lakh mark on August 7, 2020, 30 lakh on August 23, 40 lakh on September 5, and 50 lakh on September 16.
-It went past 60 lakh on September 28, 70 lakh on October 11, crossed 80 lakh on October 29, 90 lakh on November 20, and surpassed the one-crore mark on December 19.
-India crossed the grim milestone of 2 crore cases on May 4 last and 3 crores on June 23.
+It went past 60 lakh on September 28, 70 lakh on October 11, crossed 80 lakh on October 29, 90 lakh on November 20, and surpassed the 1 crore mark on December 19.
+India crossed the grim milestone of 2 crores on May 4 last year and 3 crores on June 23.
+The 31 new fatalities include 24 from Kerala.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)